This article explains all necessary steps for the successful use of ApexSQL Source Control for the first time.

 - How to treat Microsoft Team Foundation Server workspace to allow working with ApexSQL Source Control

-If native connection type is chosen, then the user must decide to which source control system will link a database.
+If the native connection type is chosen, then the user must decide which source control system will link a database.
 ApexSQL Source Control natively supports five source control systems:

 - Dedicated and

-The fourth step (the Script options tab) of the Source control setup wizard is about setting the Compare and the Synchronization options for the selected database.
-Every options under this tab, is explained In the Script comparison and synchronization options in ApexSQL Source Control article.
+The fourth step (the Script options tab) of the Source control setup window is about setting the Ignore comparison options and the Synchronization options for the selected database.
+Every option under this tab is explained In the Script comparison and synchronization options in ApexSQL Source Control article.

-All linking steps, for any of the natively supported source control systems, are the same, except the fifth and last step (the System login tab) of the Source Control setup wizard.
-Depending on which source control system is chosen, all information about the final step of the linking process in the Source control setup wizard, can be found in the following articles:
+All linking steps, for any of the natively supported source control systems, are the same, except the fifth and last step (the System login tab) of the Source Control setup window.
+Depending on which source control system is chosen, all information about the final step of the linking process in the Source control setup window can be found in the following articles:

 - How to link a SQL Server database to a Git repository